 With the Edge, there are saved setup profiles used to quickly access and apply to The Edge(s).
-Below explains how to save configuration settings in DMS and how to send/set to the instrument.
+The steps below explain how to save the configuration settings in DMS and how to send to the instrument.
+There is also a Get Configuration feature which is used to pull the setup from the instrument into the software.

-NOTE: If you want to only send the setup, please skip to step 3.
-Refer to this section as you setup your instrument.
+NOTE: If you want to only send the setup or get the setup, skip to step 3 or 4.
+Please refer to this section as you set up your instrument.